Mesh-IGM/ps-dsa-ind-starter/README.md

 # ps-dsa-ind-starter
 This is a template project for students to use in IGME 106 to track demo and individual assignment code.

+**ALL of your individual programming work this semester should be managed in this repo!**

 # Getting Started

 Get your favorite Git client: